 Related: Fix OBS black screen game capture

-How to fix OBS crashing on PC
+How to fix OBS Studio crashing on Windows 10/11

 Below are different methods for fixing OBS crashes and issues on a Windows 10 or Windows 11 PC or laptop.